Dementia is a condition that affects not only the person who has it but also their loved ones. It...

 Vitamin D supplementation through different foods and sun exposure have been shown to decrease the chance of dementia.
 Moreover, getting an adequate amount of vitamin B complex and vitamin C is also considered effective in preventing dementia. - Maintain a Healthy Diet

 A diet rich in fruits, vegetables, omega-3 fatty acids, and whole grains promotes health and lowers the risk of dementia.
-This type of balanced diet also improves cardiovascular health, which reduces the risk of dementia. - Have a Proper Sleep Routine
+This balanced diet also improves cardiovascular health. - Have a Proper Sleep Routine

 A sound sleep routine keeps you mentally stable, which is essential to get rid of anxiety and depression.
 Both these are triggering factors for dementia. - Treat Health Conditions